CapKenR/blog/ryo-openshift/ryo-openshift.md

 ### Using Istio

-The easiest way to demonstrate some of Istio's capabilities is to deploy the [Bookinfo](https://istio.io/docs/examples/bookinfo/).
+The easiest way to demonstrate some of Istio's capabilities is to deploy the [Bookinfo](https://istio.io/docs/examples/bookinfo/) sample application.
 We'll start by creating and labeling the `bookinfo` namespace to enable automatic sidecar injection when we apply the Bookinfo manifests.

 ```bash
 $ kubectl create namespace bookinfo